Qwant/idunn/README.md

 `pipenv install --dev`

 Then you can run pytest:
-`pipenv run pytest tests`

-You can also trigger running of doctests:
 `pipenv run pytest`

 Note: this will require docker to be able to spawn an ES cluster.